RiftRocket/RR_Site/README.md

 ## 🌟 Code Formatting

-keep our codebase polished and consistent with these options
+keep our codebase polished and consistent with these options:

 To check for formatting problems

 ```
 npm run format-check
 ```

 To fix formatting problems

 ```
 npm run format
 ```

 or

 ## 🔍 Linting